-*This post may contain affiliate links.
-You can learn more on our disclosure page.*
+This article may contain affiliate links, you can read more about this on our disclosure page here.

 This is one of the most common reasons babies cry.
-Eventually, you will learn the signs your baby give you to indicate they are hungry before they actually start fully crying.
+Eventually, you will learn the signs your baby gives you to indicate they are hungry before they actually start fully crying.

-Nobody would enjoy sitting in a soiled diaper, so this is a no brainer as to why they could be upset.
+Nobody would njoy sitting in a soiled diaper, so this is a no brainer as to why they could be upset.
 It’s one of the fastest and easiest things to rule out.

 It’s almost as if the more exhausted they are, the harder they fight it.
-I noticed this a lot with my daughter, when her naps were shorter, she’d go to bed later– and she would fight it.
+I noticed this a lot with my daughter when her naps were shorter, she’d go to bed later– and she would fight it.
 The car would always work, that knocked her out every time.
 Another tried and true tactic is swaddling.
-I swear by these Muslin Swaddles.
+I SWEAR by these Muslin Swaddles.
 Magic!

 Oh yes, teething.
 It’s no wonder they cry when they have teeth trying to tear through their gums.
 Their mouth hurts, chewing on things somehow relieves the pain and also makes it worse at the same time.
 Eating hurts, they can’t sleep, and they don’t know why.
 I would cry too.
-Try some baby orajel or teething tablets.
+Try some baby Orajel or teething tablets.

 As an adult, I can admit to wanting to cry when I’m sick.
 Whether it’s a sore throat, I have a fever, my muscles ache, or I’m nauseated… I’m miserable.
-Being sick is so annoying, and for adults there’s lots of different medications we can take, and we can just force ourselves to sleep through it.
+Being sick is so annoying, and for adults, there are lots of different medications we can take, and we can just force ourselves to sleep through it.
 Babies don’t have many options for when they’re sick.
 And they don’t know that they are sick.
 They just know that they are miserable, and it sucks.

 Stomach pain in babies can be caused by so many things.
 Gas is a huge cause of tummy pain, and gas pain REALLY hurts.
 It’s a sharp, stabbing pain.
 To help with gas, try gas drops, burp them, bicycle exercises, lay them on their back and bend their knees into their chest and put slight pressure into their tummy.
 You can also try laying them on their tummy and sticking their bum in the air.

 Maybe they are too hot, or too cold.
 My daughter was very temperature sensitive.
 It had to be just the right temperature for her.
-Or maybe they just want to be held, and be comforted.
+Or maybe they just want to be held and be comforted.
 They could just miss you.

 But you have to remember, if you are angry about the crying, and how frustrating it is… Think about how frustrated your baby is, they are in pain, and nothing is working.
 Show empathy, don’t stop trying, don’t just give up and let them cry.
 Keep trying, for their sake.
-Colic usually resolves itself by the time baby is five months old.
+Colic usually resolves itself by the time the baby is five months old.

 I know it’s hard to listen to a crying baby.
 But just keep trying.
-Try different things over over again until you find something that helps.
+Try different things over and over again until you find something that helps.
 Sometimes certain things will help that didn’t before, you just never know.
 Don’t give up mama, you can do this!